jboss-developer/jboss-jdg-quickstarts/hotrod-secured/README.md

 Technologies: Infinispan, Hot Rod
 Summary: The `hotrod-secured` quickstart demonstrates how to use Infinispan cache remotely using the Hot Rod protocol and secured authentication/authorization.
 Target Product: JDG
-Product Versions: JDG 6.3
+Product Versions: JDG 7.x
 Source: <https://github.com/jboss-developer/jboss-jdg-quickstarts>

 What is it?
 -----------

-Hot Rod is a binary TCP client-server protocol used in JBoss Data Grid.
+Hot Rod is a binary TCP client-server protocol used in Red Hat JBoss Data Grid.
 The Hot Rod protocol facilitates faster client and server interactions in comparison to other text based protocols(Memcached, REST) and allows clients to make decisions about load balancing, failover and data location operations.

 The `hotrod-secured` quickstart demonstrates how to connect securely to remote JBoss Data Grid (JDG) to store, retrieve, and remove data from cache using the Hot Rod protocol.
 It is a simple Football Manager console application allows: coach can add or remove players from teams, or print a list of the all players